All our learning resources are running on the latest menu navigation.

 The Inventory account in Xero is used only for Tracked Inventory, and is unrelated to inventory tracking in simPRO.

 Category tracking and business group tracking both need to be enabled in simPRO before you use them with Xero.
 You also need to have your tracking categories in Xero set up to match the names of your accounting categories and business groups in simPRO.
-Learn more in Accounting Categories and Business Groups.
+Learn more in How to Use Accounting Categories and How to Use Business Groups.

 When a transaction is sent across with an accounting category or business group name, it is matched to the Xero tracking option with the same name.
 If there are multiple options with the same name, it matches with the last option.
 This sets the value of the tracking category column on the transaction.